Death in a French Garden: Plot

 David Aurphet, a struggling guitar teacher, is invited to give lessons to Viviane Tombsthay, the daughter of a well-to-do couple.
 The wife, Julia, commences an affair with him while Viviane and a neighbour, Edwige, proposition him.
-Later, David is robbed but is rescued by a stranger, Daniel Forest, whom he has seen hanging around near the Tombsthay's property.
+Later, David is robbed but is rescued by a stranger, Daniel Forest, whom he has seen hanging around near the Tombsthays' property.
 Daniel admits to being a contract killer who is on a job and suggests that the robbery is a cover for someone who wishes to injure David's hand, such as a jealous husband.

 David receives an anonymous video tape with evidence of his affair; Julia says she has received one, too.
 He tells Edwige about the video but not about Julia.
 After he finds that someone has been at his house, he asks Daniel to stay overnight just in case.
 Julia appears and invites David to her home as her husband is away.
 After she leaves, Daniel tells David that Julia's husband, Graham, is his intended target.
 He warns David to be wary of Graham and suggest he avoids Julia for a while.
 When David refuses, Daniel gives him a hand gun for protection.

 David arrives but finds Graham there wanting to kill him.
 David shoots him.
 Julia advises David to leave and he seeks refuge with Edwige.
 She shows him a video that shows that he only injured Graham, who was later killed by Julia.

 David is later threatened by Daniel over some missing microfilm.
 David kills him and leaves the area with Viviane.